 When you think of carpet, it may be the bright, vibrant colours that pop into your head.
 The many colours, designs and patterns are certainly some of the main reasons that carpet is such a popular flooring choice.
 It may not have crossed your mind, though, to consider the difference between the dyeing methods that were used to create those carpet designs, but there are many reasons to do so.

 Thanks to modern technology, the processes available to us for dyeing carpet have broadened over time, allowing for greater design versatility.
-Generally, though, when we specify between dyeing methods, we’re referring to printed vs pre-dyed carpet.
+Generally, though, when we specify between dyeing methods, we’re referring to printed carpets vs pre-dyed carpets.

 There is no one correct method, the selection you make will depend entirely on the nature of project.
 What’s the budget?
 What level of design freedom do you require?
 What lead time do you require on your carpet?
 The answer to these questions will likely determine the method that’s right for you.

 Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
 In this video, Kim explains the difference between printed carpets and pre dyed carpets.

 What is a printed carpet?